 Even though the mobile phone has become such a popular medium and has undoubtedly transformed our daily life styles, we only have limited information and the little understanding of the mobile phone.
 “The Invisible Landscapes” aimed at deepening and widening our understanding of mobile phone culture and the new phenomena created in and around it.
 It worked as a general introduction to the subject and tried to spark interest in individuals to realize the significance of this device, and to further think about our present situation.

 The mobile phone has already received a lot of attention, from almost every possible perspective.
 Already in the past, artists, musicians and scientists have been fascinated by the mobile phone, and have made it a central part of their work.
 Some important past projects include “Dialtones” by Golan Levin (2001) 1 and “Blikenlight” by Chaos Computer Club (2001) 2 and Jenny Holzer’s SMS Message Art Project 3.

 1 Ars Electronica Festival/Linz/2001

 4. Considering the System

 Most previous projects have taken pleasure out of the new technological developments and tried to develop specific applications and contents.
 However, as the new devices and applications are transitory and replaceable, they have not yet pay so much attention to the actual impact of the mobile phone on our lives.
 This project addresses that part of the system that is the least easily replaceable: the operating system.
-“The Invisible Landscapes” is a unique mobile phone project, in as far as it considers the operating system from various angles: from technological to theoretical, political and environmental.
+“The Invisible Landscapes” is a mobile phone project, which considers the operating system from various angles: from technological to theoretical, political and environmental.
 The project combined commissioned and already existing artistic contributions and a curatorial stratum of commentary, reflection, and discussion.
 This was an open invitation to viewers to enter into a spatialised discourse.
 The “juxtassemblage” of different methodological paradigms of description, critique, and discussion represented an attempt to take up the technological challenges of the mobile phone in communication in general.